Kinngait: Transportation

 A handful of unnamed dirt/gravel roads (unpaved because of winter conditions) cross the village but do not connect beyond Kinngait.
 Cars and trucks are the main means of transportation and supplemented by snowmobiles and ATVs (all-terrain vehicles) during the winter.
 The people use boats and ships for seasonal travel to and from Kinngait when the Hudson Strait is ice-free.

 The area is serviced by the Kinngait Airport with connections only within Nunavut.
 Travel outside Nunavut can be made via connections through Iqaluit Airport.

 Education

 The only secondary school in town, Peter Pitseolak School (PPS), was destroyed by fire set by three youths in September 2015.
 In summer 2019, the school opened a printmaking studio workshop space for children, through the Embassy of Imagination program.

-Sam Pudlat School is the community's only elementary school; it has enrolment of 227 students.
+Sam Pudlat School is the community's only elementary school; it has enrollment of 227 students.
 Attendance is good at the elementary school but quite poor at the high school.

 Post-secondary education is available in a limited number of areas in Kinngait at the Community Learning Centre.
 Nunavut Arctic College, based in Iqaluit, periodically offers community-based programs in Kinngait at the Community Learning Centre.